The 20 Best Miller-Fisher Syndrome Doctors Near Me in Maryland, US

 English, Spanish

 Dr. Erik Hoyer is an associate professor of physical medicine and rehabilitation at the Johns Hopkins University School of Medicine.
 His clinical interests include inpatient rehabilitation, musculoskeletal and neurological rehabilitation, injection procedures to manage abnormal muscle tone (spasticity), and electrodiagnostic medicine (EMG).
 As the vice chair for quality, safety and service, he leads efforts to improve patient safety and care at Johns Hopkins, including an initiative called activity and mobility promotion (AMP) to get patients up and moving following surgery.
 Dr. Erik Hoyer graduated summa cum laude and received his master's degree in computer science from Brandeis University prior to graduating from the Sackler School of Medicine in Tel Aviv, Israel.
 He completed his internship in internal medicine at North Shore University Hospital in Manhasset, New York, and subsequently finished his residency in physical medicine and rehabilitation from Johns Hopkins University.
 He excelled during his residency, receiving the Hopkins Healer Award twice, and was selected as a trainee to the Rehabilitation Medicine Scientist Training Program.
 Dr. Hoyer’s research interests include quality improvement, implementation science, and health services research focused on improving outcomes for hospitalized patients.
 Dr. Hoyer is rated as an Experienced provider by MediFind in the treatment of Miller-Fisher Syndrome.
-His top areas of expertise are Guillain-Barre Syndrome, Miller-Fisher Syndrome, Stroke, and Subdural Hematoma.
+His clinical expertise encompasses Guillain-Barre Syndrome, Miller-Fisher Syndrome, Stroke, and Subdural Hematoma.
+Dr. Hoyer is board certified in American Board Of Physical Medicine And Rehabilitation.

 Experienced in Miller-Fisher Syndrome